Scientists Invented an Entirely New Way to Refrigerate

 Background and Context

 The modern era of convenience, food preservation, and controlled climate is fundamentally reliant on refrigeration and air conditioning.
-For over a century, the overwhelming majority of cooling applications—from residential refrigerators and supermarket display cases to industrial chillers and global cold chains—have operated using the same fundamental mechanism: the vapor compression cycle (VCC).
+For over a century, the overwhelming majority of cooling applications—from residential refrigerators and supermarket display cases to industrial chillers and the global cold chain—have operated using the same fundamental mechanism: the vapor compression cycle (VCC).
 This time-tested technology relies on the cyclic compression and expansion of a chemical refrigerant to transfer heat effectively.
 While incredibly successful and robust, the VCC is inextricably linked to two critical global challenges: immense energy consumption and catastrophic environmental damage caused by the refrigerants themselves.

 The Environmental Toll of Conventional Refrigerants

 The history of VCC refrigerants is a continuous cycle of necessary replacement driven by unforeseen environmental catastrophe.
 The earliest chemical refrigerants, such as ammonia and sulfur dioxide, were highly toxic or flammable, spurring the industry’s adoption of chlorofluorocarbons (CFCs) in the mid-20th century.
-CFCs, such as Freon, were initially hailed as a miracle solution because they were non-flammable and stable.
-However, their stability allowed them to reach the stratosphere, where they catalyzed the depletion of the ozone layer.
+CFCs, such as Freon, were initially hailed as a miracle solution because they were non-flammable and highly stable.
+However, their stability allowed them to reach the stratosphere, where they catalyzed the devastating depletion of the ozone layer.
 This led to the landmark 1987 Montreal Protocol, which mandated the global phase-out of CFCs and, subsequently, hydrochlorofluorocarbons (HCFCs).

 The Energy Crisis of Cooling